• Play the sound file

 Journalist and programmer Ken Schwencke created an algorithm that automatically generates a short article when an earthquake occurs.
 Mr Schwencke told Slate magazine that it took around three minutes for the story to appear online.

-End quote.
 The LA Times is apparently a pioneer in this "robo-journalism" technology.
 They're also using it to generate stories about crime in the city, presumably with some special code in the algorithm to make sure the perps are never identified except as "teens" or "youths."

-Further quote: "Other news organisations have experimented with algorithm-based reporting methods in other areas, particularly sports," end quote.
 Now that would be a real loss to American culture.
 Howard Cosell, whom I once ran round a corner straight into, cigar and all, on Fifth Avenue, poor Howard must be turning in his grave.
 (I should say he was real nice — a gentleman — about the collison.)

 08 — Signoff.
 That's it, ladies and gents; a laugh, a frown, a tear, and a restaurant serving body parts.
 All human life is here on Radio Derb!